manyoso/hof/README.md

 implemented with memoized thunks.

-The interpreter also contains a full Lambda Calculus lexer/parser which transcompiles the untyped Lambda Calclulus into the SKI calculus, with η-reduction simplification included, which is then ranscompiled into Hof in turn.
+The interpreter also contains a full Lambda Calculus lexer/parser which transcompiles the untyped Lambda Calclulus into the SKI calculus, including η-reduction simplification, which is then transcompiled into Hof.

 Another feature is verbose mode which shows the full evaluation cycle in colorized terminal output.
 Combined with a good debugger, verbose mode can